 - Time at leisure

-We spend the early morning strolling through the beautiful, secluded Antwerp Beguinage.
+We end the morning strolling through the beautiful, secluded Antwerp Beguinage.
 The Antwerp Beguinage was founded in 1234, but its extant buildings were constructed in the 16th century.
 Exquisite small brick houses, many with picturesque gables, line the small alleyways of this quiet precinct.

 After an afternoon at leisure, we complete our day with a concert.
 (Overnight Antwerp) B